FatihKoz/DisposableBasic/README.md

 If you have duplicated blades and encounter problems after updating the module or after editing, just rename them to see if the provided original works fine.

 ## Release / Update Notes

+04.FEB.22

+* Added French translation (Thanks to Jbaltazar67, from phpVMS Forum)
+* Added new external page for latest pireps / suitable for iframe usage
+* Fixed Italian translation
+* Updated WhazzUp Widget (it will not show pilots not flying for the VA)
+* Updated Stable Approach Report Widget **blade**, it will not show the TDZ lenght too
+* Updated Flight Board Widget to skip "initiated" but stuck flights (edge case)

 11.JAN.22